 Project sponsor applications will be evaluated by the IE selected by the PMC for a given planning cycle (see Independent Evaluator).
 The evaluation of the applications will take no more than one hundred and twenty (120) days following an application’s review for completeness.
 The IE will submit to the PMC a final recommendation report within fourteen (14) days following the end of the previously stated evaluation period.

 Proposal evaluations will be conducted in two phases.
 The first phase of the evaluation process will consist of a qualitative assessment of a project sponsor’s capabilities to develop, finance, build, own, operate, and maintain the transmission facilities selected into the Regional Plan for purposes of cost allocation.
-If only a single Eligible Developer responds to an RFP released for a project selected into the Regional Plan for purposes of cost allocation, only this first phase of the evaluation process will be undertaken by the IE.
+If only a single Eligible Developer responds to an RFP released for a project selected into the Regional Plan for purposes of cost allocation, only this first phase of the evaluation process will be undertaken by the IE. If the IE requires additional information for any of the Eligible Developers who responded to the RFP, the request will be made in writing and made known to all Eligible Developers who responded to the RFP.

 Phase 1 Evaluation Criteria